keller-mark/vueplotlib/README.md

         ```
 - [x] plots should assume which type of scale is on which axis
     - for example, a bar plot (with vertical bars) would assume a continuous y scale and a categorical x
-- [ ] a global event bus should alert plots when a scale has been mutated
+- [x] events should alert plots when a scale has been mutated
     - these alerts should specify which scale has been updated using a key
     - plot components should listen for these updates and re-draw if necessary
     - scales may be mutated upon filter or zoom
-- [ ] data should be immutable
+- [x] data should be immutable
     - even small variations of data sets should be stored in a separate `DataContainer` instance
-    - this way, plots are only concerned with subscribing (and then re-drawing) to scale updates
+    - however, plots may need to subscribe to data updates for asynchronous loading reasons
 - [x] plots should NOT draw their own axes
     - axes should be independent of plots
     - axes should be contained in their own components